NCAR/DART/docs/pages/Getting_Started.md

 Edit `mkmf.template` to set the `NETCDF` directory location if not in `/usr/local` or comment it out and set `$NETCDF` in your environment.

-:warning: *WARNING*: Your netCDF library must have been compiled with the same compiler (including version) that you will use to compile DART and also must include the F90 interfaces.
+*WARNING*: Your netCDF library must have been compiled with the same compiler (including version) that you will use to compile DART and also must include the F90 interfaces.
 In practice this means that even if you have a netCDF distribution on your system, you may need to recompile netCDF in a